JSpeightADev/Aoura-Cord/readme.md

 3. On your browser, go to your extension tab and enable developer mode.
 4. Click "Load unpacked" and select the exracted folder.
 5. Make sure the extension is enabled and refresh discord.
 All settings for Aouracord will be in user settings.
+# OR
+Go to the [website](https://github.aouracord.io) and download the extension from the download button.